-There will soon be a new way to manage your music collection on your Mac.
-When Apple releases macOS Catalina this September iTunes will be replaced with a new Music app.
-In this article we will walk thought the various features of the Music app and how to use them on your Mac.
+There is a new way to manage your music collection on your Mac.
+When Apple released macOS Catalina iTunes was replaced by a new Music app.
+In this article we walk thought the various features of the Music app and how to use them on your Mac.
 Read on to find out how to use the Music app on the Mac including some useful tips and troubleshooting advice.

 What will happen to iTunes?

-You might be wondering what will happen to iTunes when the Music app arrives.
+You might be wondering what will happen to iTunes if you install Catalina on your Mac.
 Don’t worry, this doesn’t mean that your iTunes music will disappear, once Catalina is installed you will find your entire music collection inside the new Music app.
-You won’t need to reimport anything, but you may want to spend some time getting familiar with the new app.
+You won’t need to reimport anything, but you may want to spend some time getting familiar with the new-look app.

-If you aren’t all that familiar with iTunes, but you have an iPhone or iPad, or even an iPod, you will be familiar with the Music app, because it’s been on iOS for years.
-In macOS Catalina, Apple is finally bringing iOS and macOS into sync when it comes to music management.
+If you have an iPhone or iPad, or even an iPod, you will be familiar with the Music app, because it’s been on iOS for years.
+In macOS Catalina, Apple has finally brought iOS and macOS into sync when it comes to music management.

-Speaking of syncing, the way you sync your iPhone with your Mac, and your music with your iPhone, will change, but we address that in a separate article.
+Speaking of syncing, the way you sync your iPhone with your Mac, and your music with your iPhone, has also changed in macOS Catalina, but we will address that in a separate article.
 How to sync your iPhone and Mac.

 What about Windows users?
 If you are a Windows user wondering what will happen to iTunes, and how you will back up and sync your iPhone, fear not!
 Nothing will change for you.
 The same for anyone who has a Mac that won't be able to run Catalina, you will still be able to continue to use iTunes.